Benefits of Living Green Walls

 Sagegreenlife’s living walls provide substantial sound absorption benefits.
 Our planted Biotiles were measured in tests performed at commercial furniture giant Steelcase’s independent, ANSI-ASQ accredited acoustic laboratory to offer near perfect sound absorptive properties.
 For more details on the lab test results including the Noise Reduction Coefficient (NCR) and Sound Absorption Average (SAA) values, view the report.

 We learn in elementary school that plants take in carbon and release life-giving oxygen in a cycle that keeps our ecosystems running, but we learn little about the other harmful agents they remove from the atmosphere.
 Plant life is especially important in urban environments, where the World Health Organization has found only 20% of global city residents live in areas that comply with air quality guidelines.

 The Urban Heat Island Effect makes an impact across our cities, contributing to unprecedented energy demands.
 Among the primary mitigation strategies listed by the Environmental Protection Agency (EPA) is greenery, specifically green roofs and living walls.

-Similarly, indoor walls act as insulation from temperature swings, helping to regulate the environment inside a building.
+Similarly, indoor walls act as insulation through temperature swings, helping to regulate the environment inside a building.
 A study published in the Indoor and Built Environment journal found that living walls cooled the space by 40-43°F, a shift that significantly reduces the impact on air conditioning systems – especially during periods of extreme heat.